Myomectomy Uterine Fibroid Treatment in Dallas, TX

 Myomectomy in Dallas, Texas

-If you are feeling any symptoms of uterine fibroids, including infertility, talk to your doctor.
-Tricia Shimer MD has years of experience treating women with uterine fibroid-related issues.
+If you are feeling any symptoms of uterine fibroids, including infertility, talk to Dr. Shimer.
+Dr. Shimer has extensive experience treating women with uterine fibroids.
 If you have any questions or would like to schedule a visit, please call (469) 364-3760.